ReneOlsthoorn/Ground/README.md

 every detail.
 Reading it will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable format and the x64 calling convention.

-Many programmers use the 50-years old language C as their low-level programming language.
+On Windows, many programmers use the 50-years old language C as their low-level programming language.
 Understandably so.
-The quality of the generated code is good and it can be compiled for many different processors.
+The quality of the generated code by Visual Studio C is good and the sourcecode can be reused for other processors.
-However, there are limitations:
+However, there are major annoyances:
+1. The Visual Studio C compiler forces "secure" code onto you.
+Microsoft has /GS, SDL checks and runtime checks.
+1. A massive runtime library is included when you create a HelloWorld.exe.
+Before you know it, you need to ship vc_redist.x64.exe with your little 4k demo.
+1. Strange workarounds are needed when your try to "ignore all default libraries", such as #define _NO_CRT_STDIO_INLINE and _fltused.
+The default stacksize is 4k!
+On a system with more than 8 Gb memory!
-1. Many C compilers do not allow the mixing of C and assembly in the same function.
-The reason is clear: manual inserted assembly makes optimization of the generated code hard.
+1. Visual Studio does not allow the mixing of C and assembly in the same function.
+The reason seems clear: manual inserted assembly makes optimization too hard for the compiler.
 1. Highlevel constructs like classes are not available and moving to C++ is a mistake.
+Good luck with C++'s reinterpret_cast\<Object\>(-1) or std::shared_ptr\<\>.
+Maybe you will also wonder why the copy-constructor is not called when the compiler is doing "Return value optimization".
-1. The C datatypes are strange for a 64 bit system.
-Having a 4-byte int and float is wrong.
+1. The Visual Studio C datatypes "int" and "float" are wrong for a 64 bit system.
+They are 4 bytes, but need to be 8.

-So, Ground tries to close the gap between compact highlevel constructs and assembly.
+Ground tries to leave all the Visual Studio C/C++ problems behind and close the gap between compact highlevel constructs and assembly.
 Typical usage of x86-64 is in innerloops.
 See ```<GroundProjectFolder>\Examples\mode7_optimized.g``` for an example of innerloop optimization.

 Ground has a reference count system, so garbage collection is automatic.
 This makes string concatenation easier.
 The generated code is reentrant, so multiple threads can run the same code if you use local variables.
 Recursion is also